 970.879.2135 ext.
 103

-Liz started with RMYC in 2016 as a Field Coordinator and after a 10-year career in the outdoor education and guiding worlds she is thrilled to join the family year-round.
+Liz Doby-turned-Hartstein came to us after 10 years of working in the outdoor education and guiding world.
 She got her B.S. in Exercise Science and Genetics from the University of Maryland before making Colorado her home base.
 She has since spent her summers working all over the US and Canada running rivers, leading wilderness trips, and teaching science school.
 Her winters have been spent teaching skiing, coaching swim teams, dog sledding, and ski patrolling.
-When she’s not in the office she is most often on her bike but could also be found working as a patroller on the ski hill, rafting, competing in skimo events, or otherwise enjoying the outdoors with her husband.
+When she’s not in the office she is most often on her bike but could also be found working as a part-time ski patroller, rafting, competing in skimo events, or otherwise enjoying the outdoors with her husband and toddler.

 Conservation Corps Program Manager

 970.879.2135 ext.
 101

 In 2014, accompanied by Bruce Springsteen on the radio, Christina headed west for a summer and fall season with RMYC as an Assistant Trail Crew leader.
 Captivated by the transformative power of service, and a life out of doors, she returned to lead the RYC crew with RYMC in 2015.
 She would go on to work in environmental education in California, conservation in the Pacific Northwest, and wilderness guiding and operations management in Alaska.
 As much as she enjoys getting off the grid and into the mountains, she has upgraded from a backpack to a real closet.
 Christina is passionate about stewarding the connection between people and their environment, creating positive impact on our regional ecology and civic communities for generations to come.
 She is keen on adventure that includes a sleeping bag and no cell service.